EEOB-BioData/BCB546X-R/_episodes/06-data-structures-part2.md

 ~~~
 {: .output}

+We can also suppress conversion of character vectors into factors by setting stringsAsFactors=FALSE.
+This works for data.frame() as well as read.csv() and read.delim().

 ## Removing rows

 We now know how to add rows and columns to our data frame in R - but in our